biscottidiskette/biscottidiskette.github.io/_tools/3_wireshark.md

 <br />
 **Filters are necessary**<br />
-Wireshark just keeps collecting more and more traffic.
-Just keeps sniffing.
-So, you are trying to do something quick and the conversation quickly get buried in ARP request and other noise.
+Wireshark just keeps sniffing.
+The conversation you were watching 30 seconds ago?
+Buried under 500 ARP requests.
+Use display filters or drown in noise.

 <br />
 **Sometimes, you really have to drill-down in a request**<br />
-I was trying to get a host name during an attack, it took me way longer than it should have how many expanding sections the frame had and how far I had to drill to see the name.
+Finding a hostname once took me embarrassingly long because I didn't realize how many nested sections Wireshark hides data in.
+Sometimes you have to expand like 5 layers deep to find what you need.

 <br />
-## When [Tool] Let Me Down
+## When Wireshark Let Me Down

 [HTB Meerkat](/boxes/62_meerkat/) - I was trying to get a count of password spraying but was struggling to address duplicate attempts to get a unique count.
 So, I used tshark to export out and wrote a python parser script to get the count.